SasidharanGS/music_genre_classification/README.md

 ## Aim:
 To Compare and contrast CNN and RNN based music genre classification methods

+# Methodology:
+- Preprocessing done on the famous GTZAN dataset
+- 3 models have been created, 2 for CNN and 1 for RNN
+- The selection of activation functions and number of layers have been made following general practices and after some deliberate trial and error
+- All the models are trainable on a moderately-powered laptop

 # How-to:
 - All code is in "Jupyter Notebook" (.ipynb) format
 - Run and edit cells with the help of included comments
-- The original computed weights are also provided as seperate files (.h5) to import and use
+- The originally computed weights are also provided as seperate files (.h5) to import and use

 # Visualization:
 1. raw files waveform graph: